jlevy/og-equity-compensation/README.md

 - 🔸 RSUs may vest according to a vesting schedule.
   The settlement date may be the time-based vesting date or a later date based on, for instance, the date of a company’s IPO.
-- RSUs are [difficult](http://thestartuplawblog.com/rsus-the-tax-problems/) in a startup or early stage company because when the RSUs vest, the value of the shares might be significant, and taxes will be owed on the receipt of the shares.
-  This is not a bad result when the company has sufficient capital to help the employee make the tax payments, or the company is a public company that has put in place a program for selling shares to pay the taxes.
+- RSUs are difficult in a startup or early stage company because when the RSUs vest, the value of the shares might be significant, and taxes will be owed on the receipt of the shares.[^thestartup.tn6iyt] This is not a bad result when the company has sufficient capital to help the employee make the tax payments, or the company is a public company that has put in place a program for selling shares to pay the taxes.
   But for cash-strapped private startups, neither of these are possibilities.
   This is the reason most startups use stock options rather than RSUs or stock awards.
 - RSUs are often considered less preferable to grantees since they remove control over when